jordanestenanderson/esten.github.io/_projects/handful-of-films.md

 			--><div class="bustout-content">
 				<div class="bustout-inner">
 					<h2>Hand Crafted</h2>
-					<p>Our design placed an emphasis on showcasing their gripping content, videography and photography through modular layouts that give each film’s brand, story and visuals the spotlight.</p>
+					<p>Our design placed an emphasis on showcasing their gripping content, cinematography and photography through modular layouts that give each film’s brand, story and visuals the spotlight.</p>
 				</div>
 			</div>
 		</div>